bluesky/ophyd/doc/source/device-overview.rst

 Signals and Devices
 ===================

 * A **Signal** represents a single value.
-In EPICS, it corresponds to either a single read-only PV or a pair of read and write PVs, grouped together.
+In EPICS, it corresponds to either a single read-only PV, a read-write PV, or a pair of read and write PVs, grouped together.
 * A **Device** is composed of Signals or of other Devices.
 Devices can be nested.
 Some devices map to single pieces of hardware (like a motor).
   Others group together many different pieces of hardware (like a diffractometer).
-* In one process, the same PVs might appear in multiple different Devices, so organized for different uses.

 Staging
 =======